Guilty: Jury rejects private investigator's 'gullible' defence in Trelise Cooper fashion heist case

 Only 11 jurors remained in the courtroom on Thursday to decide the case.
 A twelfth person who was empanelled on Wednesday was excused after requiring to isolate due to being a Covid-19 close contact.

-Stephens' conviction comes just days after florist Andrea Edwards pleaded guilty to receiving $137,000 worth of the stolen clothing.
+Stephens' guilty verdict comes just days after florist Andrea Edwards pleaded guilty to receiving $137,000 worth of the stolen clothing.
 Edwards is set to be sentenced in April.